-(b) Wanted coaxiality between strut interfaces
+(b) Wanted coaxiality between interfaces

-Figure 4.55: A FARO arm is used to dimensionally check the plates (a) and to verify coaxiality of the strut interfaces (b).

-Table 4.11: Measured straightness between the V grooves for the six struts.
-Measurements were performed twice for each strut.
+- Figure 4.57: A FARO arm is used to dimensionally check the received parts (a) and after mounting the two plates with the mounting part (b) - Table 4.11: Measured straightness between the two "V" shapes for the six struts.
+These measurements were performed twice for each strut.